-We opened for Dada in the winter of 1992 and finally saw our name on a marquee – which provided a thrill (in spite of the fact that it was misspelled!).
+We opened for Dada in the winter of 1992 and finally saw our name on a marquee – which provided a thrill – in spite of the fact that it was misspelled!
 By April we were in Chicago, crammed into a cargo van, playing clubs.
 On a small budget we managed to bring a driver/roadie and a soundman/tour manager along.
-I remember sometimes getting some rest on the floor of the van so Linda could lay down on the benchseat to sleep so she would not lose her voice.
+I remember sometimes sleeping on the floor of the van so Linda could lay down on the bench seat so she would not lose her voice.
 We slept sitting up, too.
-Just thinking about it makes my back ache.
+Just thinking about it makes my back hurt.

 We were also getting some airplay on MTV as our video for What’s Up? had debuted on March 14th.
 Things started happening very fast.
 Our lives adjusted to the road fairly easily in retrospect.
 Every day we had another show in a new town.
 Each day provided an exciting new challenge.